MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

 3. **Data Understanding:**

-  - Explored the dataset's structure, including available columns, data types, and data dictionary to gain familiarity.
+ - Explored the dataset's structure, available columns, data types, and the data dictionary to understand its contents and objectives.
-  - Identified and clarified the specific business questions or objectives that require insights from the dataset.

 3. **Data Assessment:**
   - Thoroughly assessed data quality and structure to identify and resolve potential issues or inconsistencies.
 This included detecting missing values, outliers, inconsistent formatting, and data entry errors.

-4. **Data Cleaning and Data Validation Process:**
+4. **Data Cleaning and Data Validation:**

- my role in data cleaning and data validation involved several tasks to ensure the data was in a usable and reliable format.
+ Several tasks were performed to ensure the data was in a usable and reliable format.
 Here are some key steps I took:
    - First, I cleaned the data in Excel and adjusted the date format.
    - Added constraints to the data in Microsoft SQL Server, like a `Primary Key` for uniqueness and data integrity.
    - Chose appropriate `data types` for accurate storage and manipulation of data.
    - Enforced `NOT NULL` constraints on relevant columns to ensure data completeness and prevent the insertion of null values.

+, including cleaning the data in Excel, adjusting date formats, adding constraints for data integrity in Microsoft SQL Server, and choosing appropriate data types.

  5. **Feature Engineering**
-   - I have created a new column called `month` to extract the transaction's corresponding month of the year (January, February, March, etc.).
-This additional data will be instrumental in identifying the months with the highest sales and profitability.
+   - A new column called "month" was created to extract the corresponding month of each transaction, aiding in identifying months with the highest sales and profitability.

 ## Exploratory Data Analysis (EDA):